-- You are encouraged to collaborate with your teammate(s) and with other students for your course project. - All project deliverables must be completed by you and your teammate(s). - You may not copy another project's documents or code for your project solution, or use substantial external code or documents obtained from any third party such as an Internet site.
+- You are encouraged to collaborate with your teammate(s) and with other students for your course project, but all project deliverables must be completed by you and your teammate(s). - You may not copy another project's documents or code for your project solution, or use substantial external code or documents obtained from any third party such as an Internet site. - You may use publicly available frameworks and packages. - You must cite, in the README.md file at the top of your team repo, all frameworks, packages, and externals resources you used (including websites, AI tools, and people who are neither teammates nor course staff).
+If needed, have different lists for each team member.